torchsecurity/torch-secret-analyzer/README.md

 # About Torch Secrets Analyzer

-Torch Secrets Analyzer is a simple (yet powerful!) tool that helps analyze the access to secrets stored in a secrets manager.
+Torch Secrets Analyzer is a tool that helps analyze access to secrets stored in a secrets manager.

-It helps answer questions like:
+It answers questions like:
 - Who can access a certain secret in my secrets manager?
 - Who actually pulled that secret in a certain timeframe?
 - Which of my services (e.g. Lambdas, K8s) are using which secret?

-Currently supporting AWS Secrets Manager.
-HashiCorp Vault support coming soon.
+## Supported Secrets Managers
+- AWS Secrets Manager
+- HashiCorp Vault (coming soon)

 # Installation 🛠️